Who We Are

 After college, I worked in nontraditional careers ranging from poultry processing, landscaping, environmental consulting, and as a manager at a natural gas company.
 In these roles, I had the opportunity to work on various land development and construction projects.
 After a 16-year career as an environmental scientist, I stepped forward to serve as the Chief Executive Officer of WVWW in 2021.

-I am passionate about the education, economic self-sufficiency, and success of women.
-I am privileged to be a part of the team and an organization with a long history of empowering women.
-I am certified in Mental Health First Aid & Safety.
-I enjoy reading, spending time outdoors, and eating food I didn’t cook.
-The WVWW Core Value that most resonates with me is Education and my passion is providing women with the tools they need to excel in their education and careers.
+I’m passionate about helping people gain the skills and confidence to move forward in life.
+It’s a privilege to be part of a team with a long track record of helping West Virginians build better futures through hands-on training and career preparation.
+I’m certified in Mental Health First Aid & Safety, and outside of work, I enjoy reading, spending time outdoors, and eating food I didn’t cook.
+The WVWW Core Value that resonates most with me is Education.
+I believe in giving individuals the tools they need to succeed in school, at work, and in life.

 dara-1